taisei-project/taisei/doc/MATH.rst

 in programming, it should only take you a couple of hours to get used to thinking in these terms, and using them effectively in the code.

+Additionally, the C programming language has a very robust support for handling complex numbers, whereas the support for things like vectors and matrices isn't as readily available or pleasant to use.

 There are many different places you can learn about complex numbers, but we've found these two YouTube creators do a better job than we could of explaining the core concepts behind complex numbers.